2024

 For nearly five decades, Dr. John and Dr. Lois Crowe have contributed to the vibrancy of the UC Davis Community - from groundbreaking research to community-building and philanthropy.
 John, a professor emeritus of Molecular and Cellular Biology in the College of Biological Sciences, joined the faculty in 1970.
 Lois, a research scientist who completed her PhD at Davis, also conducted studies in the same laboratories.
 Together they realized fundamental, significant advancements in a process that allows various sea organisms to withstand severe drying and to thrive.
 Other reminders of their generosity can be found in the Young Artist's Competition within the Robert Mondavi Center's Young Artists Program, and in the Lois Crowe Patio in the UC Davis Arboretum. << See video

 Gurdev Singh Khush is considered one of the fathers of the Green Revolution.
-A UC Davis PhD graduate, Khush is an agronomist and geneticist who, along with mentor Henry Beachell, received the 1996 World Food Prize for his achievements in enlarging and improving the quality and global supply of rice during a time of great need.
-His contributions to the field of plant genetics and breeding have brought much distinction to the University, inspiring generations of scientists and saving and enhancing the lives of millions around the world.
+A UC Davis PhD graduate who later joined the Davis faculty in an adjunct role, Khush is an agronomist and geneticist who, along with mentor Henry Beachell, received the 1996 World Food Prize for his achievements in enlarging and improving the quality and global supply of rice during a time of great famine.
+His contributions to the field of plant genetics and breeding have brought much distinction to the University, inspiring the work of generations of scientists and thus continuing to save and enhance the lives of millions around the world.
 The research he led in the late 1960s, with a team at the International Rice Research Institute in the Philippines, produced nearly 300 then-new rice varieties.
-This work also enabled the way to better educational opportunity for many in developing countries, and factored into the growth of the world economy. << See video
+This work also enabled the way to better educational opportunity for many in developing countries and factored into the growth of the world economy.
+An individual thought by colleagues to be the "most decorated agricultural scientist in the world," Khush is also known for his gentle manner and generous spirit by those who have met or worked with him.

 2017